losrobbos/file-upload-guide/README.md

 * Configure Cloudinary URL in a .env of your backend
   * The Cloudinary URL is similar to your MongoDB Atlas URL.
 A url to your own cloud including your user credentials
   * You find the Cloudinary Environment URL in the cloudinary dashboard after login
+   * Just pick the variable "CLOUDINARY_URL" from the dashboard and place it in your .env

 * Load the .env at the top of your server.js file (if not done already):  `require("dotenv").config() `